Excerpt from Warren S. McCulloch, “What Is a Number, that a Man May Know It, and a Man, that He May Know a Number?” (1960)

 In 1929 it dawned on me that these events might be regarded as the all-or-none impulses of neurons, combined by convergence upon the next neuron to yield complexes of propositional events.
 (McCulloch 1965, 7–9).

-Warren S. McCulloch, “What Is a Number, that a Man May Know It, and a Man, that He May Know a Number?”, Ninth Alfred Korzybski Memorial Lecture, General Semantics Bulletin, Numbers 26 and 27, Institute of General Semantics, Lakeville, CT, 1961, pp. 7–18.
-Reprinted in Embodiments of Mind, MIT Press, Cambridge, MA, 1965, pp. 1–18.
-Online.
+- McCulloch, Warren S. (1961), “What Is a Number that a Man May Know It, and a Man, that He May Know a Number?”, Ninth Alfred Korzybski Memorial Lecture, General Semantics Bulletin, Numbers 26 and 27, pp. 7–18, Institute of General Semantics, Lakeville, CT.
+Reprinted in Embodiments of Mind, pp. 1–18.
+Online (1) (2).

 - McCulloch, Warren S. (1965), Embodiments of Mind, MIT Press, Cambridge, MA.